Parents

 Our School Council

-Our School Council has 12 members; nine parent members, four elected DEECD employees, one community member and the School Principal who acts as the Executive Officer.
+Our School Council has 11 members; eight parent members, four elected DEECD employees, one community member and the School Principal who acts as the Executive Officer.

 Members: